Contextual Keyword Targeting - Campaign Manager

 5. Your keyword list will populate in the table to the right.

-6. Give your list a name, and hit Save.
+6. Give your list a name, and click Save.

 Enter a Keyword List Manually

 1. Enter keywords in the window, typing one keyword per line.
-Then click Add.
+Click Add.
 Your keyword list will populate the table on the right.
 Don't forget to give your list a name!

 2. A notification will appear in the "Status" column of the keyword library when the list is ready for use.
-Pending means that it’s processing, which can take 24-48 hours.
+Pending means it’s being processed, which can take 3-6 hours.
+When it is ready for use, the status will change to “Ready.”

 1. You can manage and edit any existing keyword lists from the keyword lists dashboard (Libraries > Keyword Lists).

-2. Click the blue Edit button on the right side of the desired list.
+2. Click the keyword list you wish to edit.
 You can remove single keywords or all keywords from your list.

 3. Enter additional keywords in the window, typing one keyword per line.
 Then click Add.
 Your keywords will populate the table on the right.

 4. Click Save.
-Keywords will be dynamically updated, and any changes will be immediately applied to any ad group in which the given keyword list is included.
+The changes will be immediately applied to any ad group that includes the given keyword list.

 Implementing Contextual Keyword Targeting in Campaigns